-Croatia Digital Nomad Visa Guide (2023)
+Croatia Digital Nomad Visa Guide (2024)

 By some estimations, Croatia sees as many as 10,000 digital nomads every month, which doesn’t come as a surprise, considering that this Mediterranean country has quite a few advantages that appeal to the average digital nomad.

 Of course, the fact that Croatia has a digital nomad visa is one of the most compelling ones.
-Well, we say “digital nomad visa,” but what Croatia actually introduced on January 1st, 2021 is a digital nomad residence permit
+Well, we say “digital nomad visa,” but what Croatia actually introduced on January 1st, 2021 is a digital nomad residence permit.

-Colloquially known as the Croatia remote work visa, this permit is different compared to what other European countries offer to digital nomads due to several reasons:
+Colloquially known as the Croatia remote work visa, this permit is different from what other European countries offer due to several reasons:

-• It has fewer requirements,
+- It has fewer requirements,

-But, which requirements do you have to meet in order to qualify for the Croatia digital nomad visa and how hard is it to actually get one?
+But, which exact requirements do you have to meet in order to qualify for the Croatia digital nomad visa and how hard is it to actually get one?
 In this guide, we’ll cover:

-• All the details about the Croatia digital nomad visa,
+- All the details about the Croatia digital nomad visa,

-• Step-by-step instructions on how to actually get one,
+- Step-by-step instructions on how to actually get one,

-• The advantages and disadvantages of visiting Croatia as a digital nomad, and
+- The advantages and disadvantages of visiting Croatia as a digital nomad, and

-• The top destinations in Croatia for digital nomads.
+- The top destinations in Croatia for digital nomads.

 So, let’s see what Croatia has to offer, shall we?